Is Cocaine a Stimulant or Depressant?

 Behavioral Therapies

-Therapies such as cognitive-behavioral therapy (CBT) play a crucial role in helping individuals identify and change negative patterns of thinking and behavior associated with drug use.
+Therapies such as cognitive behavioral therapy (CBT) play a crucial role in helping individuals identify and change negative patterns of thinking and behavior associated with cocaine abuse.

 Support Groups

-Participating in support groups, like Narcotics Anonymous (NA), provides individuals with a sense of community and understanding as they navigate recovery.
+Participating in support groups, like Narcotics Anonymous (NA) or Cocaine Anonymous (CA), provides people in recovery from cocaine addiction with a sense of community and understanding as they navigate their new sober lifestyle.

 Relapse Prevention

-Developing coping mechanisms and strategies to prevent relapse is a crucial component of treatment.
-This often involves identifying triggers and developing healthy alternatives.
+Developing coping skills and strategies to prevent relapse is a crucial component of cocaine addiction treatment.
+This often involves identifying triggers and developing new, healthy ways to manage their cravings without returning to addictive substances.

 Aftercare